 Step 4.
 Click “Next” and “Apply” to start the synchronization.

-Step 3.
-In the next window, modify the Display Name and Storage Path for Google Drive.
-Then, click the checkbox before “Note: Please do not change the path directly in the third-party cloud, nor modify or delete the backup file.” and click “OK”.
+3. In the next window, modify the Cloud Name and Storage Path for Google Drive.
+Then, click the checkbox before “Note: Please don't modify or delete the CBackup path or backup files in your Google Drive account.” and click “OK”.

 Now, you complete the entire process of adding Google Drive.
 To add more clouds, even different clouds, like Dropbox, OneDrive, etc, you just need to repeat the above steps.
 In addition, you’d better change the default name to a unique one for distinguish.